Estimated Reading Time: 45 minutes

 Floating point computation is not exact.

-Compilers can optimise numerical code for speed by rearranging arithmetic operations.
-Most C++ optimisations are designed not to change the results of the calculations as written but some, such as those enabled by -ffast-math, allow for rearrangement of arithmetic according to the rules of real numbers, for example rearranging associations.
+Nevertheless, compilers can optimise numerical code for speed by rearranging arithmetic operations, even floating point operations.
+(Integer arithmetic can be rearranged by the compiler because it is exact.)
+While C++ optimisations are generally designed not to change the results of the calculations as written there are some, such as those enabled by -ffast-math

 Suppose we have a large number $N$ and two much smaller numbers $a$ and $b$ and we want to calculate $N + a + b$.
 We know from the way that floating point numbers work that adding small and large numbers leads to rounding errors, so the best order to add these number is $(a+b) + N$, to keep the precision of $(a+b)$ and maximise the size of the smaller number that we add to $N$.
 This is why re-associations in optimisation can cause a problem.
 Numerical algorithms with factors which compensate for rounding errors can have their error corrections optimised away by fast-math, because for real numbers the error corrections would be zero and the compiler can identify them as redundant!